-The student will write a 4–5-page research-based paper in current APA format that focuses on any Advanced Ventilatory Modality presented in the course.
+The student will write a 3,750–5,000 word research-based paper in current APA format that focuses on any Advanced Ventilatory Modality presented in the course.
 The paper must include at least 3 references in addition to the course textbook and the Bible.

-The student will complete 2 Exam Study Guides in preparation for each exam.
+The student will complete 2 Study Guides in preparation for each quiz.

-Each exam will cover the Reading & Study material for the assigned modules/weeks.
-Each exam will be open-book/open-notes, containing 20 short-answer and essay questions, and will have a 2-hour time limit.
+Each quiz will cover the Learn material for the assigned Modules: Weeks.
+Each quiz will be open-book/open-notes, containing 10 essay questions, and will have a 2-hour time limit.